Sproker/accounting-app/README.md

 Download the project, open a new terminal in the root directory and run: `php palgad.php {year}`, where the {year} should be replaced with the desired year.

-If PHP is not installed on you machine, refer here: https://www.php.net/manual/en/install.php
+If PHP is not installed on your machine, refer here: https://www.php.net/manual/en/install.php

 ## Features: